HappyPotatoHead/projectgarden/content/Data Analysis & Machine Learning/Cardiovascular Risk Analysis.md

 ![[random_forest_feature_importance.jpg]]

-BMI is the most important factor in predicting cardiovascular risk, with an importance score close to 0.75, indicating it has a major influence on the model's performance, while other features seem to play very minor role.
+Body Mass Index (BMI) emerges as the most influential feature in predicting cardiovascular risk, with an importance score approaching 0.75.
+This indicates that BMI plays a dominant role in the model's decision-making process.
+In contrast, the remaining features contribute significantly less to the prediction, suggesting that their impact on the model's performance is relatively minor.

+The prominence of BMI may reflect its strong correlation with cardiovascular outcomes, reinforcing its utility as a primary screening indicator in health-related classification tasks.

-# Discussion and Conclusion
+%% # Discussion and Conclusion
 ## Strength and Weakness

 ### K-Nearest Neighbours